Singapore Travel Guide

 The LRT is a feeder service of the MRT that links selected towns like Bukit Panjang New Town, Sengkang New Town to the MRT system.
 LRT is used mainly by residents within a public residential estate.

 Taxis are also widely available and the rates for all the taxi companies ranges, but not far apart.
-Bookings can be made via the phone, and normally takes about 5-10 minutes' to arrive.
+Bookings can be made via the phone or mobile apps, and normally takes about 5-10 minutes' to arrive.
 Additional charges are capped to taxi bookings but some taxi operators are currently having promotions where bookings after 12 midnights are free.
 Taxis are plentiful and it is easy to get one except during peak hours and rainy days.
-Rates are reasonable and standard among all the five taxi companies in Singapore.
+Rates are reasonable and standard among all the taxi companies in Singapore.
 With the introduction of the world-first satellite tracking and booking system, service has improved too.
 The satellite system uses interactive media for booking a taxi.

 Taxis here will stop at taxi stands where orderly queues are formed and anywhere else that is safe and does not violate traffic rules.
 Hailing a cab can sometimes be frustrating as someone may just walk a few steps ahead of you and stop the same taxi.
 You may also come across taxis that do not stop even though they are empty.
 This may be because the drivers are on call or are changing shift.
 A closer look will reveal that these taxis usually have a red destination label on their dashboard or windscreen which means they are changing shift and will only accept passengers traveling in that general direction.